Smartling/wordpress-localization-plugin/readme.txt

 * minor updates and improvements

 = 1.0.25 =
-* Added ability to translate standard WordPress widgets from the Bulk Submit Page.
+* Added ability to translate standard WordPress widgets from the Bulk Submit Page

 = 1.0.22 =
-* Copy non-translatable custom fields from original to translated posts.
+* Copy non-translatable custom fields from original to translated posts

 = 1.0.21 =
-* Database cron marker allows configuration of cron for high-load websites.
+* Database cron marker allows configuration of cron for high-load websites
-* Cron tasks triggered every 5 minutes instead of every hour.
+* Cron tasks triggered every 5 minutes instead of every hour

 = 1.0.19 =
-* Pages can be locked to prevent changes to translated post/page from being overwritten.
+* Pages can be locked to prevent changes to translated post/page from being overwritten

 = 1.0.18 =
-* Smartling self-diagnostics are displayed on admin panel.
+* Smartling self-diagnostics are displayed on admin panel
-* Smartling database tables are rebuilt if required on plugin activation.
+* Smartling database tables are rebuilt if required on plugin activation

 = 1.0.16 =
-* Hide content types that are supported by the connector but not present in WordPress.
+* Hide content types that are supported by the connector but not present in WordPress

 = 1.0.15 =
-* Basic support for custom content types.
+* Basic support for custom content types

 = 1.0.14 =
 * Compatibility with WordPress 4.2.x.
-* Improvements to Locale display on Submissions Board and Bulk Submit screens.
+* Improvements to Locale display on Submissions Board and Bulk Submit screens

 = 1.0.12 =
-* Support for multiple translation profiles.
+* Support for multiple translation profiles

 == Upgrade Notice ==